jacojoubert/cadre-presentation/OUTLINE.md

   - Aria compliance and i18n support.
 Serious apps need both.
 Customization of any value gets displayed must be possible (ie. date formatting)
   - Need huge library of components.
   - Maintainable.
 Layout code from existing frameworks is not easily understood and complex layouts require code structure that is not accessible.
+  - Also applies to customizations done to components.
+If you are tweaking css you can't be required to fix it every time the html changes.
   - [ui-button example]
     - Different sizes
     - Different looks